Issue 6 (2018)

 The National Academy of Sciences has been collecting and exhibiting diverse works of art since 1924, when its landmark building opened on the National Mall in Washington.
 Convergence: The Art Collection of the National Academy of Sciences presents for the first time a significant portion of that collection, including historic pieces by John James Audubon, Harry Bertoia, Hildreth Meière, and J.P.
 Wilson as well as contemporary works by Mia Brownell, Joy Garnett, Jill Greenberg, David Maisel, Vik Muniz, and many others.
 Convergence is the first publication to present the Academy’s historic and prescient holdings.
 No other force has had greater impact on contemporary culture than advancements in science and technology, providing rich terrain for artists to explore and investigate.
 The Academy’s growing collection encompasses painting, prints, sculpture, photography, and architecture (in the form of its newly restored historic building).
 Convergence includes essays by E. O. Wilson, Roald Hoffmann, Anne Collins Goodyear, Andrew Solomon, and Lucy R. Lippard, who help to connect the dots between the emerging and increasingly influential intersections of visual culture and science.

 MASS MoCA: January 22-March 31, 2011; Cabinet , Brooklyn, NY: January 20–March 5, 2011.
-For LeWitt, the act of exchange seemed to be not only a personal gesture, but also an integral part of his conceptual practice.
+Press release: LeWitt_PRFor LeWitt, the act of exchange seemed to be not only a personal gesture, but also an integral part of his conceptual practice.
 The story of Sol LeWitt’s exchanges with other artists is by now widely known.
 Though most artists engage in this process at one point or another, LeWitt seemed fully committed to it as an artistic code of conduct, a way of life.
 Such exchanges were not limited to the well-known artists that were his peers; he consistently traded works with admirers whom he did not know at all, with admirers who had sent their work to him, as well as amateur artists with whom he interacted in his daily life.
 He responded to these by sending a piece of his work for every work he received—fostering an ongoing form of artistic communion and, in some cases, a source of support and patronage through the gift.
 The Sol LeWitt Private Collection retains evidence from most of these gifted exchanges.